How to Grow and Care for Echeveria amoena Indoors

 If you would like to add Echeveria amoena to your collection, you may get them online from Etsy (Link to Etsy).

-Echeveria amoena Care Indoors
+How to Care for Echeveria amoena Indoors

 Echeveria amoena does not require regular repotting as it has a small root system, therefore, repot it only when root-bound.
 Pruning is necessary to keep the plant neat as well as discourage pests and diseases infestation.
 Keep reading for more on these growing conditions and how to provide them.